aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/README.md

 <br>

 ### Be supportive of my dedication and work towards technology education and buy me a cup of coffee
-The PCB Desgin Files i provide here for anyone to use are free.
-If you like this Smart Device or use it, please consider buying me a cup of coffee, a slice of pizza or a book to help me study, eat and think new PCB design files.
+The PCB Design Files I provide here for anyone to use are free.
+If you like this Smart Device or use it, please consider buying me a cup of coffee, a slice of pizza, or a book to help me study, eat, and think new PCB design files.

 <p align="center">
     <a href="https://www.buymeacoffee.com/migueltomas">